The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Norms and regulators

 \subsection{Norms on polymer activities}

 In Section~\ref{sec:rg_generic_step} below, we will define a renormalisation group map that parametrises the successive integration (cf.~\eqref{eq:Z_j_recursion} and \eqref{eq:Z_0_definition})

 as

 where we recall the definition of polymers from Section~\ref{sec:polymersdef0}, that $\zeta$ is a centred Gaussian random variable with covariance $\Gamma_{j+1}$ and we use $\Eplus$ to denote expectation with respect to $\zeta$.
 This notation will be fixed in the rest of the paper whenever the scale $j$ is clear from the context.
-In this representation, $E_j$ is going to be a suitable scalar, $U_j$ an explicit leading part, whereas $K_j$ will be a so-called remainder coordinate whose main feature is the following \emph{component factorisation property}:
+In this representation, $E_j$ is going to be a suitable scalar (parametrising the free energy), $U_j$ an explicit leading part (parametrising the effective potential in the Wilsonian picture of the renormalisation group), whereas $K_j$ will be a so-called remainder coordinate whose main feature is the following \emph{component factorisation property}:

 with the convention that the product over the empty set equals $1$.
 In particular, the tuple $(K_j(X))_{X \in \cP_j}$ is determined by $(K_j(X))_{X \in \cP_j^c}$.
 The latter is an example of a \emph{polymer activity}.
-We formalise the space of polymer actitivities as follows, and then define norms on polymer activites in the remainder of this section.
+We formalise the space of polymer activities as follows, and then define norms on polymer activites in the remainder of this section.

 \begin{definition} For $X \in \cP_j$, we write $\mathcal{N}_j(X)$ for the space $C^\infty(\R^{X^*})$.
 For $F \in \cN_j(X)$ and $\varphi \in \R^\Lambda$ we make the identification $F(\varphi) = F(\varphi|_{X^*})$.
 In particular, $F(\varphi)$ only depends on $\varphi|_{X^*}$ and we have the natural inclusions $\cN_j(X) \subset \cN_j(Y)$ if $X \subset Y$.